 Mutual Fund Shares Class Types

-Quick!
 How many mutual fund share classes exist in the investment universe?
-Also, which one is best for you?
+And which one is best for you?
 There are several different types of mutual fund share classes, each with its own advantages and disadvantages.
 The primary difference in share classes is the fees and expenses associated with them.

 Choosing the right share class for you depends upon whether or not you need advice from an advisor or stock broker or if you are a do-it-yourself investor.
 Also, choosing the best share class type may depend on whether you invest in actively-managed funds or passively-managed funds.